tomtvr/webex-embedded-apps/README.md

 ## Getting started
 ### Things needed to get started
-To allow the web app to be accessed witin the embedded app framework it needs to be hosted using a publically accessible url using https.
-During the ICHack workshop an example url of ichack-demo.co.uk will be available to use.
+To allow the web app to be accessed within the embedded app framework it needs to be hosted using a publically accessible url using https.
+During the ICHack workshop an example url of **ichack-demo.co.uk** will be available to use.

 ### Step 1
-Create an account on developer.webex.com and
+Create an account on developer.webex.com
 ![SignUp](images/readme/signup.png)

 ### Step 2